Hervar77/infinity-doc/mkdocs/api/infinity.image.md

 Parameters:

 - width: `number`
-  >New image width
+  >New image width.

 - height: `number`
-  >New image height
+  >New image height.

 - filter: [`infinity.image.filter`](#infinity.image.filter_enum)
   >The filter parameter specifies which resampling filter should be used according to [`infinity.image.filter`](#infinity.image.filter_enum).

 - dest: `infinity.image`, optional
-  >an `infinity.image` object instance to hold the output
+  >An `infinity.image` object instance to hold the output.

 Return type: `boolean`